TommyMart/Data_Visualisation_API/readme.md

 Relationships

 For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
 Since a user cannot like a comment at this stage of the build process, there is no current reltionship, moving forward this is a functionality the app will implement.

 ```user = db.relationship("User", back_populates="comments")``` <br>
 ```post = db.relationship("Post", back_populates="comments")``` <br>

+ERD Changes

+It was decided to not implement the likes relationship on the comment model to gain more user input.
+This functionality may need further UX testing and will be discussed and decided on moving forward.

 ### Likes